Statler and Waldorf: From the Balcony

-Statler and Waldorf: From the Balcony is a multi-award-winning webshow starring the Muppet characters Statler and Waldorf which ran biweekly on Movies.com from June 2005 until September 2006.
+Statler and Waldorf: From the Balcony is a webshow starring the Muppet characters Statler and Waldorf which ran biweekly on Movies.com from June 26, 2005 until September 20, 2006.
 The series produced 34 episodes and featured many Muppet characters — both well-known classics and newly created characters.
 The two elderly curmudgeons would discuss upcoming films, watch the latest movie trailers and share the week's "balconism" from their theater box.

 Many of the webisodes featured a segment (or segments) featuring other Muppet characters — for example, Pepe the King Prawn often reviewed the recent DVD releases or gave remote reports; and fictional movie trailers or commercials starring other Muppet characters were also commonly seen.
-Many established Muppet characters appeared — including Rowlf the Dog, Johnny Fiama, the Swedish Chef, Bobo the Bear, Dr. Teeth, Animal, Sam Eagle, and Sweetums.
+Many established Muppet characters appeared — including Rowlf the Dog, Johnny Fiama, The Swedish Chef, Bobo the Bear, Dr. Teeth, Animal, Sam the Eagle, and Sweetums.
 Plus many new recurring and one-time gag characters would appear in segments, sketches and parodies.
 Several new characters that frequented the series include Larry and Oliver, Lester Possum, Ted Thomas, Stan and Louie, the Hollywood Pitchmen, the Blimp, Loni Dunne and a pair of musical performers.

 Production

 From the Balcony was produced by Movies.com in association with Disney's The Muppets Studio and Hirsch Productions.

 A test pilot was briefly available online in February 2005.
 The pilot featured Statler and Waldorf in a movie theater watching, rating and commenting on the latest trailers for The Pacifier and Constantine, additionally Pepe the Prawn appeared to give a rundown on the latest DVD releases.
 The pilot did not feature the classic balcony set seen in later episodes, a "Balconism" and other regular features the series would later include.
 The puppeteers on the pilot were Victor Yerrid (Waldorf) and Drew Massey (Statler and Pepe).
-The pilot was removed from Movies.com in the spring of 2005 and has not been officially released or reposted since.
+The pilot was removed from Movies.com in the spring of 2005 and has not been officially released since.

 In early June 2005, Movies.com announced that From the Balcony would soon become a regular feature of the site.
 Biweekly episodes started appearing on Movies.com beginning on June 26.
 The first eight episodes featured regular Muppet performers Dave Goelz, Steve Whitmire and Bill Barretta performing the cast of Muppets in each episode.
 However, starting with episode 9, and continuing until the end of the series, Yerrid and Massey returned to take over the main puppeteering duties on the project.